-Ohio's disability categories include Autism, Intellectual Disability, Deaf-Blindness, Deafness, Emotional Disturbance, Hearing Impairment, Multiple Disabilities, Orthopedic Impairment, Other Health Impairment, Specific Learning Disability, Speech or Language Impairment, Traumatic Brain Injury, Visual Impairment, and Developmental Delay (for preschool-age children only).
+Ohio's disability categories include Autism, Developmental Delay (for preschool-age children only), Intellectual Disability, Deaf-Blindness, Deafness, Emotional Disturbance, Hearing Impairment, Multiple Disabilities, Orthopedic Impairment, Other Health Impairment, Specific Learning Disability, Speech or Language Impairment, Traumatic Brain Injury, and Visual Impairment.

 Provision of Services

 The PVLSD educates approximately 150 students with disabilities each year through a continuum of supports and services in each child's least restrictive enviroment.
 These may include specially designed instruction, related services and therapies, classroom accommodations, curricular modifications, and assistive technology.

 The PVLSD proudly employs 9 special education teachers, a speech-language pathologist, and school psychologist, and partners with the Ashtabula County Educational Service Center to provide additional speech-language, occupational, and physical therapies, as well as audiological and vision services, and preschool special education services.